Corporate Sustainability

 Author(s): Yoonseok Zang, Associate Professor of Accounting, Singapore Management University, Changhyun Kim, China Europe International Business School (CEIBS), Heli Wang, Lee Kong Chian School of Business, Singapore Management University, Kate Niu, China Europe International Business School (CEIBS)

-Published in/Presented at: Journal of Business Ethics
+Published in/Presented at: Journal of Business Ethics, Volume 192, pages 285–306, (2024)

 View More